Mississippi mud pie

 Mississippi mud pie is a chocolate-based dessert pie that is likely to have originated in the U.S. state of Mississippi, hence the name.
-It contains a gooey chocolate sauce, brownie and chocolate custard on top of a crumbly chocolate crust.
-It is usually served with ice cream.
+It typically contains a gooey chocolate sauce, brownie and chocolate custard on top of a crumbly chocolate crust.
+It is usually served with ice cream, but can also be served alongside whipped cream, boiled custard, or vanilla yogurt.
+Its name is due to its resemblance to mud.

 While Mississippi mud pie was originally associated with Southern United States cuisine, the dish is enjoyed throughout the U.S. and beyond.

+Varying ingredients

+Recipes for Mississippi mud pie may involve various additional ingredients.
+These varying ingredients may include marshmallows, pecans, walnuts or liqueur.

+History

 The name "Mississippi mud pie" is derived from the dense cake that resembles the banks of the Mississippi River.
 Its earliest known reference in print is dated 1975.

+Mississippi mud pies may have begun in the 1970s as a variation on mud cake, a dessert which was popular in the American South during World War II.

+Another story says that Mississippi mud pie may also have originated from the Vicksburg-Natchez area near Jackson, Mississippi in the 1920s.
+In this version, a woman named Jenny Meyer worked as a waitress in the Vicksburg area after having lost her home when the Mississippi River flooded.
+During one of her shifts, the waitress noted that a melting chocolate pie resembled the Mississippi River's muddy banks, which is how the dessert gained its name.